HaoWuLab-Bioinformatics/CLNN-loop/README.md

 ## Overview

 The code "feature_code.py" is used for feature extraction, including seven feature extraction methods.

+The code "data_load.py" is uesd for fusing features.

+The code "tsne.py" is uesd for visualization of feature representations.

 The code "LSTM.py" is uesd to build the model.

 The code "main.py" is used for model training and performance evaluation.
 We perform ten-fold cross-validation on the training set and evaluate the performance of CLNN-loop on the independent test set.
 Running "main.py" will import LSTM.py automatically.

 ## Dependency